An introduction to periods and bloating

 - Agnus castus – Agnus castus is licensed herbal remedy which can be used to help relieve the symptoms of PMS.
 Agnus castus gently helps support your natural levels of progesterone.
 Often excess oestrogen relative to progesterone is to be blame for symptoms such as bloating and water retention, mood swings, sore breasts and heavy, painful periods

-- Linoforce – If sluggish bowels aren’t helping your pre-menstrual bloating then you could benefit from trying some Linoforce.
-Linoforce granules contain a combination of linseed and herbs senna and frangula.
-Together with plenty of water, this effective combination can get your bowels moving regularly.
+- Linoforce granules 12 years plus – If occasional sluggish bowels aren't helping your pre-menstrual bloating then you could benefit from trying some Linoforce granules 12 years plus, for short-term relief of occasional constipation.
+Linoforce granules 12 years plus contain a combination of linseed and the herbs senna and frangula.
+Together with plenty of water, this effective combination can get your bowels moving.

 Please note, if you are taking hormonal contraceptives such as the pill, hormone-balancing herbal remedies may not be suitable for you.